-The term economics refers to a science of making the logical decisions regarding the use of scarce resources, so as to satisfy the unlimited human wants.
+The term economics refers to a science of making logical decisions regarding the use of scarce resources, so as to satisfy the most compelling of unlimited wants.
 It is many times juxtaposed with the term finance.
-Finance is defined as the study and the management of funds for the purpose of wealth maximization
+Finance is defined as the study and management of funds for the purpose of wealth maximization.

-While economics is a social science, which studies how people, maximize gains from limited resources, i.e. selects the best alternative with the objective of maximizing gains.
+While economics studies how people, maximize gains from limited resources, i.e. select the best alternative with the objective of maximizing the level of satisfaction.
 Conversely, finance is the spine of the business, without which it is impossible for the firms to survive and grow in the long run.

 Contents: Economics Vs. Finance